kakipo/kakipo.github.io/source/zowlog/index.markdown

 ZowLog
 ==========

+One note for one day!
-Super fast Evernote client to never forget the moment.
+Super fast Evernote client so you never forget the moment.

-ZowLog is the best tool to write a diary, short memo, business log to Evernote.
+ZowLog is the best tool to write a diary, short memo, or business log to Evernote.

 It appends your memo to a note created once a day.

-You'll never worry about mess up notebooks.
+You'll never have to worry about messed up your notebooks.

-\* Evernote account is required.
+Evernote must be running in order to use this application.